-What are ACT Score Percentiles And What They Mean When Applying For College?
+What are ACT Score Percentiles And What Do They Mean When Applying For College?

 Students sit for the test for 2 hours and 55 minutes if they are not taking the writing section, but ACT with the writing section often takes up to 3 hours and 35 minutes.
 The ACT exam is offered to students seven times in a calendar year in February, April, June, July, September, October, and December.

-The ACT percentile will indicate the number of test-takers that scored higher or less than you.
+The ACT percentile will indicate the number of test-takers that scored higher or lower than you.
 The ACT gives a percentile ranking of the composite score for the four sections.

 What Do ACT Percentiles Mean?